Home

 Custom Search

-Many businesses offer their sales team commission programs - they are the most common way of paying sales representatives.
-And if you want to achieve your sales targets, your commission structure may be the most important part of your sales action plan.
+Many businesses offer their sales team commission programs; these programs are the most common way of paying sales representatives.
+And, if you want to achieve your sales targets, your commission structure may be the most important part of your sales action plan.

 There are many variations on sales compensation plans that you can follow to build the right plan for your sales staff.